 - 2.6.32.
-The mental function assessment should be tailored to individual claimants and may include appearance and behaviour, speech, mood, depersonalisation/derealisation, thought, perception, cognitive function, insight and additions. - 2.6.33.
-If an area of function is examined but no abnormal findings discovered, this should be indicated in the assessment report. - 2.6.34.
+Clinical findings from a musculoskeletal examination should be recorded in layman's terms e.g. 'able to place hands at the back of the head', able to reach above the head' to help the Case Manager understand the details of the examination.
+However if findings are expressed as a measurement, the HP should put this into context for the Case manager by also describing the range with reference to the normal range of movement e.g. he can turn his head to the right by 40 degrees, which is about half normal. - 2.6.33.
+The mental function assessment should be tailored to individual claimants and may include appearance and behaviour, speech, mood, depersonalisation/derealisation, thought, perception, cognitive function, insight and addictions. - 2.6.34.
+If an area of function is examined but no abnormal findings discovered, this should be indicated in the assessment report. - 2.6.35.
 If any element of function is not examined at the consultation, the HP should record that this area was not examined, not simply leave the section of the report form blank.
 It would be reasonable, for example, not to examine a claimant's musculoskeletal function where they are claiming purely because of a mental health condition.
-Providing justification material can be helpful such as "Claimant states she has no problems with speech, hearing, or vision". - 2.6.35.
+Providing justification material can be helpful such as "Claimant states she has no problems with speech, hearing, or vision". - 2.6.36.
 If the claimant is unaccompanied at a consultation, the HP should consider whether a chaperone would be appropriate during any examination.
 The presence and name of the chaperone should be recorded in the report.